saferpay/sndbx/texts/refund.md

 ![alt text](https://raw.githubusercontent.com/saferpay/sndbx/master/images/refund_trx.PNG "Refunded Transaction")

+### Try it out

+You can try it out, by first doing a complete (including the Capture!) transaction, by using the PaymentPage, or Transaction Interface.
+The refund-option will be displayed, after the Capture has been executed!

+<a href="https://saferpay.github.io/sndbx/pp_demo.html" class="demobtn">Start with the Payment Page</a><br />
+<a href="https://saferpay.github.io/sndbx/trx_demo.html" class="demobtn">Start with the Transaction Interface</a><br />

 ## <a name="refund-alias"></a> Method 2: Refunds using an alias

 A different method is using an alias obtained through Secure Card Data, which [can be obtained in multiple ways](https://saferpay.github.io/sndbx/scd.html).